amatiasq/charge/README.md

 ### Why?

-Yeah, I know, another static site generator.
-Let me be clear, I really did not want to make a static site generator.
+Yeah, I know, another static site generator. const me be clear, I really did not want to make a static site generator.
 It’s really the very last thing I wanted to do.

 I went on [StaticGen][static-gen] and looked at every JavaScript-based one.
 I could not find a single one that I thought was simple, well-documented, had the features I needed, was actively maintained, and was designed and worked the way I wanted.
 So here I am, making a static site generator.